Mathieu-Desrochers/Linux-Notebook/procedures/self-hosting.md

     $ sudo apt-get install maildirsync

-Create the following file on your laptop.

-    ~/.ssh/config

-With the following content.

-    Host mathieu-desrochers.com
-    Port 2222

-Run the following command to download your mail.
+Run the following command on your laptop to download your mail.
 Make sure to be in your home directory.

     $ maildirsync -r --maildirsync=maildirsync